| BAMBARI, Central African Republic

 Crowds of civilians carrying machetes and hunting rifles took to the streets early on Thursday in protest and blocked roads in the center of Bambari with market stalls and furniture.

-Muslims in Bambari are unwilling to disarm after similar moves in the capital Bangui led to attacks on Muslims there.
+Muslims in Bambari are unwilling to give up their weapons after similar moves in Bangui led to attacks on Muslims there.

-The former French colony descended into chaos after Seleka rebels seized power in March last year and their attacks on the majority Christian population set off a wave of revenge attacks.
+Central African Republic descended into chaos after Seleka rebels seized power in March last year and their attacks on the majority Christian population set off a wave of reprisals.

 More than 2,000 people have been killed in the violence and a million of the country's 4.5 million people have been forced from their homes despite the presence of several thousand African peacekeepers and European Union and French troops.